mysensors/MySensors/libraries/MySensors/examples/MockMySensors/README.md

 This skecth is intended to crate fake sensors which register and respond to the controller

-Barduino 2015
+Barduino, GizMoCuz 2015
 -----------------

 Comment/Uncomment the sensors you would like to test

 Arduino Uno R3 can support about 12 sensors before it runs out of memory.
-You probably need to turn of the MySensor Lib debug to save some memory
+You probably need to turn of the MySensor Lib debug to save some memory.

-Nest step will be to remove the read/write to the eprom and extend to support the v1.5 sensors
+Works fine on a mega

+Next step:
+  Continue to extend Lib 1.5 sensors